 Elizabeth Hobbs Keckley, who lived just across Broadway from the Courthouse in 1860, made her way to Baltimore and then Washington, DC.
 A modiste of great skill and creativity, Elizabeth Keckley went from slavery, to freedom and entrepreneurship, fashioning gowns for First Lady, Mary Todd Lincoln in the White House.

 Continuing south on Broadway we paused at the site of the old Busch Stadium under which the channel of a lost cave once ran – used first as an extension of Bernard Lynch’s slave pen and later part of the Myrtle Street Prison – as well as The Field House Museum (birthplace of poet and journalist, Eugene Field and residence of his father, Roswell Field, attorney to Dred Scott) on our way to the site of the Gratiot Street Prison.
-Originally Joseph Nash McDowell’s Medical College, it became the largest and in time the deadliest Federal prison in the state of Missouri for Confederate soldiers and spies (many of them women).
+Originally Joseph Nash McDowell’s Medical College, it became the largest and in time the deadliest Federal prison in the state of Missouri for Confederate soldiers and spies.

-No Civil War St. Louis Tour would be complete without a visit to Lyon Park with its monuments to General Nathaniel Lyon who preserved the Federal Arsenal of the West from falling into Secessionist hands in May of 1861.
+No Civil War St. Louis Tour would be complete without a visit to Lyon Park with its monuments to General Nathaniel Lyon who prevented the Federal Arsenal of the West from falling into Secessionist hands in May of 1861.
 Arsenal Street takes it name from the military complex which stood at its foot, along the west the bank of the Mississippi River, before and during the Civil War.

 The Chatillon-DeMenil Mansion is considered one of the finest examples of Greek Revival architecture in the mid-Mississippi River Valley.
 It’s actually two houses in one – the older, rear section, a farmhouse constructed by Henri Chatillon, Francis Parkman, Jr.’s guide on the Oregon Trail and the front section – a copy of Henri Chouteau’s mansion at 12th & Clark Streets that overlooked Chouteau’s Pond.

-Our final stop was the Confederate Memorial in Forest Park, very beautifully scuplted by George Julian Zolnay.
+Our final stop was the Confederate Memorial in Forest Park, beautifully scuplted by George Julian Zolnay.
 A native of Hungary, Zolnay was teaching art at Washington University when he won the commission for this work which depicts “The Angel of the Confederacy” in low relief, in granite above a highly detailed bronze sculpture of a family sending a youth off to war.
 Zolnay, who sculpted city founder, Pierre Laclede, in Washington Square and the angel mourning at the gravesite of David Francis on Prospect Hill in Bellefontaine Cemetery, did some of his most lyrical and dramatic work on the Confederate Memorial.